-Should a parent/carer or authorised person be 5 or more minutes late collecting a child, we charge a £5 late collection fee.
-The fee is due on the arrival of the child's next session at the setting.
-Failure to pay at the next session may result in refusal to accept the child until late fees are paid and reoccurring lateness may be regarded as a safeguarding concern and may require relevant steps to be followed in accordance with our safeguarding policy
+Should a parent/carer or authorised person be 10 or more minutes late collecting a child on more than 2 occasions within the same term a charge of £10 will be issued for each late collection thereafter.
+Late collection charges will be invoiced via the Famly app and must be paid before the child's next session.
+Failure to pay may result in refusal to accept the child until late fees are paid and reoccurring lateness may be regarded as a safeguarding concern and may require relevant steps to be followed in accordance with our safeguarding policy